abhigyanpatwari/GitNexus

 - Tree-sitter — AST parsing

-- KuzuDB — Embedded graph database with vector support
+- LadybugDB — Embedded graph database with vector support (formerly KuzuDB)

 - Sigma.js — WebGL graph rendering